shahanakattil/ai-in-a-day/01-aml-model-training/01-aml-model-training-new.md

    * **Select compute type** : Compute cluster
    * **Select compute** : aml-compute-cpu

-10. Skip the creation of expermiment by clicking the **Cancel** option, since we have already created an RAI dashboard in the environment, this allows you to explore on Responsible AI Dashboard experiments without having to wait for the completion of the job run.
+10. Skip the creation of experiment by clicking the **Cancel** option, since we have already created an RAI dashboard in the environment, this allows you to explore on Responsible AI Dashboard experiments without having to wait for the completion of the job run.

     ![experiment_configuration](media/experiment_configuration1.png)